Infers/Infers/Docs/Tutorial.md

 As can be seen, the `Rep` class has a default constructor.
 As a convenience, the Infers engine automatically considers default constructors in addition to ordinary rule methods when it tries to come up with a way to build a value of a desired type.
-So, after match a type to the return type of the `tuple` method of our `Show` class, the first parameter, of type `Rep`, is easy: just use the default constructor.
+So, after matching a type to the return type of the `tuple` method of our `Show` class, the first parameter, of type `Rep`, is easy&mdash;just use the default constructor.

 As can be seen above, the `Rep` class also has the `InferenceRules` attribute.
-After successfully constructing a value, the Infers engine tests whether the type defines the `InferenceRules` attribute.
-If it does, then the engine adds the rules defined in the object to the set of available rules to consider.

 When working to generate the parameters required by a rule, Infers always works from left to right.
+After successfully constructing a parameter value, the Infers engine tests whether the type defines the `InferenceRules` attribute.
+If it does, then the engine adds the rules defined in the object to the set of available rules to consider while working on the rest of parameters for the current rule.

-We took advantage of this when defining the `tuple` rule
+We took advantage of this feature when defining the `tuple` rule

 ```fsharp
 member tuple: Rep * Tuple<'t> * AsProduct<'p, 't> * Show<'p> -> Show<'t>